Seniors & Mature Athlete Fitness Training

 Strength training with my clients 55 and over helps them relieve joint pain, control weight, and increase their range of motion/ flexibility.

 Seniors and "mature athletes", what we refer to as the 55 years old and older crowd, are encouraged to consider a fitness program.
-Personal fitness is proven to improve your quality of life and increase the longevity of your life.
+Personal fitness is proven to improve both your quality of life and your longevity.
 With age comes an array of physical issues that can be easily reduced or be reversed through a regimented exercise plan I will provide you with.

 If you are a senior in the Apollo Beach, Ruskin, Sun City Center, or surrounding Florida areas, call me today and schedule your first personal training consultation.